Jung Ho Kang soon could rejoin the Pirates

 “As we have communicated to him throughout this process, we will work to provide Jung Ho with the resources and support necessary for him to meet the high expectations that we have for him as a member of our organization and our community.”

+He was set to make $2.75 million with the Pirates last season and $3 million this year.
+His contract includes a $5.5 million club option for 2019.

+The Pirates didn't have to pay his salary while on the restricted list.

 “It's been hard because everything's been changing with the immigration,” Cervelli said.
 “Life gives you another chance, so you'd better take it.
 Take it and do it the right way.

-I think after this guy gets ready, he's going to be good for us.”
+“I think after this guy gets ready, he's going to be good for us.”

 Chris Harlan is a Tribune-Review staff writer.
 Reach him at charlan@tribweb.com or via Twitter @CHarlan_Trib.